MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

 ##### Surface your organization’s governance error message content

 If you specify governance error message content to appear in error messages, it will be included in the error message displayed when makers observe they don’t have permission to share apps with 'Everyone'.
-[See PowerShell governance error message content commands.](https://docs.microsoft.com/power-platform/admin/powerapps-powershell#governance-error-message-content-commands)
+See [PowerShell governance error message content commands.](powerapps-powershell.md#governance-error-message-content-commands).

 ### Power Automate commands